 The rest of Joshua tells about the division of the land to the 12 tribes and the conditions the Israelites would need to keep to be successful.
-In his final address to the people, Joshua makes his famous declaration: ... choose you this day whom ye will serve ... as for me and my house, we will serve the LORD (24:15).
+In his final address to the people, Joshua makes his famous declaration: ...choose for yourselves this day whom you will serve ... as for me and my household, we will serve the LORD (24:15).